Clyde Brock

-Clyde Vern Brock (born August 30, 1940) is an American former professional football offensive tackle in the Canadian Football League (CFL) for the Saskatchewan Roughriders.
+Clyde Vern Brock (born August 30, 1940) is an American former professional football player who was an offensive tackle in the Canadian Football League (CFL) for the Saskatchewan Roughriders.
 He also was a member of the Dallas Cowboys and San Francisco 49ers in the National Football League (NFL).
-He played college football at Utah State University.
+He played college football for the Utah State Aggies.
 He is a member of the Canadian Football Hall of Fame.

 Early life

 Brock attended Ogden High School before moving on to Utah State University, where he was a multi-sport athlete.
 He practiced football, basketball, baseball, wrestling and the shot put.

 In football, he was a two-way tackle, playing behind Merlin Olsen and Clark Miller.
 Despite his large size, he was noted for having fast-moving feet and adjusting quickly for blocking routes.

 Brock missed the 1961 inaugural Gotham Bowl against Baylor University.
 It was claimed that he signed a contract with a professional team before the game, and the school suspended him for the contest to avoid any possible sanctions by the NCAA.
 Baylor won the game 24–9.
 He was named honorable mention All-Skyline for the 1961 season.